crayon1337/MiniShop/README.md

 - execute ``composer install --optimize-autoloader --no-dev``
 - ``php artisan key:generate``
 - Generate .env file (You will find an example version)
+- Gerenate a SQLite database or whatever you would like to use
+- Execue this command in order to migrate the database ``php artisan migrate``
-- Check the database path in .ENV file
+- Check the database path in .ENV file (Incase it's SQLite)
 - Seed the database using the seeders (``php artisan db:seed``)
 - ``php artisan serve``

+P.S: I've also added a database dump of the db I have been using (database/schema).

 ## License